garystafford/spring-postgresql-demo/README.md

 ## Deploy to Pivotal Web Services

 Purchase and provision an ElephantSQL PostgreSQL as a Service instance through the Pivotal Services Marketplace.
 Note the 'panda' service plan is NOT FREE!
+To purchase, you must have a Pivotal account with a credit card attached.

 ```bash
 cf marketplace -s elephantsql